IdleSys/rag-test/ARCHITECTURE.md

 Processes uploaded documents through sequential handlers:

 1. **SaveToSQLHandler**
+   - Supposed to keep track of files uploaded in disk and chroma to give user the CRUD ability
    - Saves document metadata (filename, URL, timestamp) to SQLite
    - Assigns unique document ID
    - Updates context with `id`, `url`, and `file_path`